 I am a philosopher and I work on theoretical and applied issues in moral and political philosophy.
-My work currently focuses on the ethics of reproduction (especially the ethics of the donation of reproductive materials).
-I am currently conducting research on a number of topics in the field of reproduction /reproductive donation, including:
+My work currently focuses on the ethics of reproduction (especially the ethics of the donation of reproductive materials), the ethics and law of medicine and environmental sustainability, AI and Neurotech, and a bit of work on the philosophy of sport.

 - gamete and embryo donation;